· 10 min read

 Most small marketing agencies don’t need “all the features.”
 They need proposal software that supports their actual workflow, closes deals faster, and doesn’t add operational drag.

 This review focuses on fit for small marketing agencies specifically, not generic “best overall” rankings.
+That means team collaboration, reusable service blocks, and clean client-facing output — the things that actually matter when you’re a 2–6 person shop sending 8–20 proposals a month.

 What small marketing agencies actually need in proposal software